StuChapman/IFD-MS-Project-Online-Learning/README.md

 1. A "Click to Begin" button to begin the Interactive Learning Section.

 **looking.html**
-1. A video [YouTube](https://www.youtube.com/watch?v=5M0aUOudbx0), linked via the YouTube [API](https://developers.google.com/youtube/iframe_api_reference) of Marc Onetto (ex Amazon) [bio](https://www.marketscreener.com/business-leaders/Marc-Onetto-004R6M-E/biography/) talking about Waste in the publishing industry.
+1. A [YouTube](https://www.youtube.com/watch?v=5M0aUOudbx0) video, linked via the YouTube [API](https://developers.google.com/youtube/iframe_api_reference) of Marc Onetto (ex Amazon) [bio](https://www.marketscreener.com/business-leaders/Marc-Onetto-004R6M-E/biography/) talking about Waste in the publishing industry.
 2. A bespoke "play/pause" video.
 3. The "next" anchor is not visible until the video has played in full.